Remembrances

-A tribute to legendary Slam Poet Jack McCarthy, who passed away on January 17, 2013 in Seattle, Washington at the age of 73.
+A tribute to legendary Slam Poet Jack McCarthy, who passed away on January 17, 2013, in Seattle, WA, at the age of 73.
 RIP.
-Video produced with love and gratitude by Neil Scott and shown at memorial services in Lexington, MA, Marysville, WA and Venice, CA.
+Video produced with love and gratitude by Neil Scott and shown at memorial services in Lexington, MA, Marysville, WA, and Venice, CA.

-Jack McCarthy, legendary writer in Boston’s slam poetry scene
+Jack McCarthy, a legendary writer in Boston’s slam poetry scene

 At some 200 lines, Jack McCarthy’s first published poem appeared in the Boston Sunday Globe in October 1976.
 Filling a page, “South Boston Sunday” describes…